94 Results

 Apr 2School Age CareOwatonna Education Center26-27 SAC SAC Non-School Day Site -

-Arsenic and Old Lace at the Sidekick Theatre!Trips-ToursWhat do you do when your eccentric family has actual skeletons in the closet?
+Arsenic and Old Lace at the Sidekick Theatre!Trips and ToursWhat do you do when your eccentric family has actual skeletons in the closet?
 Mortimer Brewster may be the only sane member of his family.
 One brother thinks he’s Teddy Roosevelt and digs the Panama Canal in the cellar.
 His other brother keeps undergoing ghastly plastic surgeries to hide from the police.
 And his adorably sweet spinster aunts take in lonely boarders…and dispose of them with their special elderberry wine.
 To make matters worse, Mortimer has fallen in love with Elaine, the minister’s daughter from next door, and a houseful of murderous relatives probably won’t help the relationship.
 This beloved screwball comedy set in 1940s Brooklyn will leave you laughing — and saying no to the elderberry wine!
 On the menu: Chicken Breast with Roasted Red Potatoes, Glazed Carrots, Coleslaw, Dinner Rolls, Assorted Desserts, Coffee, Hot Tea.
 Your trip fee includes: Motorcoach transportation, lunch, and admission.
 Register no later than October 12.Spring/Summer 2026 -

 Artful LivingArtful Living Classes offer adults the opportunity to explore creativity, mindfulness, and personal enrichment through hands-on experiences.
 These classes combine art, lifestyle skills, and wellness practices to help participants cultivate balance, inspiration, and intentional living.
 Topics may include painting, crafts, cooking, floral design, home décor, creative writing, and other experiential workshops that spark curiosity and self-expression.
 Led by passionate instructors, classes encourage exploration, skill-building, and connection with like-minded learners.
 Artful Living Classes are designed to inspire creativity, foster personal growth, and bring a sense of joy and beauty into everyday life.Category -